 Pet immigration rules for the Netherlands

-Unvaccinated pets (dogs and cats only) less than three months old may enter an EU country, but there are additional regulations that must be met.
-Certain aggressive breeds of dogs are prohibited from entry.
+Unvaccinated pets (dogs and cats only) less than three months old may enter an EU country.
+There are other, additional regulations.
+Certain aggressive breeds of dogs cannot enter, for example.

 All other pets (birds, invertebrates, tropical fish, reptiles, amphibians, mammals such as rodents and rabbits) are not subject to the regulations on the anti-rabies vaccination but may have to meet other requirements as to a limit on the number of animals and a certificate to accompany them with respect to other diseases.
-Pet owners are strongly advised to seek further information from the relevant authority of their country and/or that of the destination country.
+Pet owners should seek further information from the relevant authority of their country and/or that of the destination country.

 Airline pet container requirements

-The airline will normally insist that you acquire a special travelling container for the animal that is ventilated and allows the animal room to move and lie down.
+The airline generally insists you acquire a special travelling container for the animal with ventilation and room for movement.
 Label your pet’s kennel carefully and prominently so that it won’t get lost during the transit.
 Ensure that your pet has adequate food and water for the journey.

-The rules regarding approved types of containers for cats, dogs, ferrets and birds flying in the cabin and as cargo were created by the International Air Transport Association (IATA) and for the most part have been accepted by the world’s airlines.
+The rules for containers for cats, dogs, ferrets and birds flying in the cabin and as cargo were created by the International Air Transport Association (IATA).
 Read the IATA requirements before you travel with your pet.

 Pets in the cabin

-On flights of less than ten hours, many airlines will allow small cats or dogs to be taken with the passenger in the cabin (except travel to the UK and Hong Kong).
+On flights of less than ten hours, many airlines allow small cats or dogs in the cabin.
 Generally, the airline will only allow one pet per passenger and a maximum of two pets per cabin.
 The container for the pet must fit under the seat in front of you and must have a waterproof bottom and adequate ventilation.
-The Sherpa, Bergan and SturdiBag pet carriers are all airline compliant as long as the carrier is the proper size for your pet.
+The Sherpa, Bergan, and SturdiBag pet carriers are all airline compliant as long as the carrier is the proper size for your pet.

 If you are purchasing a container, make sure that it meets these minimum requirements: